 Can you adapt the black pepper tofu recipe?

 I have adapted this recipe so of course you can adapt it again.
 You can find the original tofu recipe on the Guardian website if you want to see it.
-I drastically reduced the amount of black pepper but it you want it to be really peppery then do add some more.
+I reduced the amount of black pepper but it you want it to be really peppery then do add some more.

 There are lots of other simple additions you could make.
 Why not add extra vegetables?
 Mushrooms, sugar snap peas or baby sweetcorn?